organic-scholar/answers-to-test-task/README.md

 [1] -> [1,2] -> [1,2,3] -> [1,2,3,4]

-Not sure how to do it, but I can by doing some experimentation.
+Not sure how to do it, but I can by doing some experimentation. zip(input, source.pipe(take(n)));
-Scan or MergeScan operator can be useful.
+n needed to incremented as index of input

 #### Explain which of the Twilio Api’s you have used.
 Also explain how and in what scenarios you have used them.

-Haven’t used it production but I know it can be used to send and receive sms and phone calls.
+Haven’t used it in production but I know it can be used to send and receive sms and phone calls.
+As an alternative I have used AWS
+SNS platform to send SMS based notification to application users.
+In my last project there is a use case where I have to inform clinical center about patient elevated blood pressure by all possible means of communication that also involves SMS based alerts.